williamvds/website/content/blog/softwareIUse.md

   kept in cold storage.
 - While contact syncing is available it doesn't seem to function properly with Android - currently it's only making regular `.vcf` backups.
-- Use the built-in RSS feed: either replace Newsboat or add Nextcloud support to it.
 - Make a dark theme for the web UI.
 - Create a good terminal client: `nextcloudcmd` is bundled with the full Nextcloud QT5 client, which is rather hefty and depends on QT5's web engine.